In #MeToo era, women campaign with personal stories of abuse and harassment

 "I felt like it was the only way that I could run.
 I couldn't be this neutral being that was only saying, I'm a progressive Democrat.
 I had to bring my complete, full identity to the race," Flores said in an interview months after losing her primary bid to a longtime local politician, Jesus "Chuy" Garcia, who had been endorsed by Sen. Bernie Sanders, I-Vt.
 "It didn't result in a victory, but it resulted in 20 percent of the vote — in 112 days."

-Former Miami Judge Mary Barzee Flores, a Democratic candidate running in Florida's 25th Congressional District, released a campaign ad this spring in which she references her experience with "handsy customers" during her time in the food service industry and an "assault from a boss."
+Former Miami Judge Mary Barzee Flores, a Democratic candidate running in Florida's 25th Congressional District, released a campaign ad this spring in which she referred to her experience with "handsy customers" during her time in the food service industry and an "assault from a boss."

-Lindsey Davis Stover, a former Obama administration official who ran in a crowded Virginia congressional primary before losing last month, revealed in a February interview that her campaign's focus on sexual violence prevention was personal.
+Lindsey Davis Stover, a former Obama administration official who lost in a crowded Virginia congressional primary last month, revealed in a February interview that her campaign's focus on sexual violence prevention was personal.
 She'd been sexually assaulted while jogging as a young woman.

-Civil rights attorney and Democratic candidate for Ohio's 14th House District Betsy Rader spoke on a panel on sexual harassment in the law profession in March, recounting a perpetrator who used to chase her around her office at a former job.
-Human Resources, she told attendees, suggested rearranging the furniture.
-She will challenge incumbent Rep. David Joyce, R-Ohio, in November.
+Civil rights attorney and Democratic candidate for Ohio's 14th House District Betsy Rader spoke on a panel on sexual harassment in the law profession in March, recounting a man who used to chase her around her office at a former job.
+Human resources, she told attendees, suggested rearranging the furniture.
+She will challenge the Republican incumbent, Rep. David Joyce, in November.

 Rep. Martha McSally, an Arizona Republican running for the Senate seat being vacated by Sen. Jeff Flake, R-Ariz., told The Wall Street Journal in April that she was coerced into a sexual relationship with a coach when she was a teen.